-The Credit-Control-Request with the requested action REFUND_ACCOUNT should always be stored in the credit-control application level nonvolatile storage in case of temporary failure.
-The credit-control client MUST mark the re-transmitted request message as a possible duplicate by setting the T-flag in the command header as described in [DIAMBASE], section 3.
+The Credit-Control-Request with the requested action REFUND_ACCOUNT should always be stored in credit-control application-level non-volatile storage in case a temporary failure occurs.
+The credit-control client MUST mark the retransmitted request message as a possible duplicate by setting the T flag in the command header as described in [RFC6733], Section 3.

-For stored requests, the implementation may choose to limit the number of re-transmission attempts and to define a re-transmission interval.
+For stored requests, the implementation may choose to limit the number of retransmission attempts and to define a retransmission interval.

-Note that only one place in the credit-control system SHOULD be responsible for duplicate detection.
-If there is only one creditcontrol server within the given realm, the credit-control server may perform duplicate detection.
-If there is more than one creditcontrol server in a given realm, only one entity in the creditcontrol system should be responsible, to ensure that the end user's account is not debited or credited multiple times for the same service event.
+Note that only one entity in the credit-control system SHOULD be responsible for duplicate detection.
+If there is only one credit-control server within the given realm, the credit-control server may perform duplicate detection.
+If there is more than one credit-control server in a given realm, only one entity in the credit-control system should be responsible, to ensure that the end user's account is not debited or credited multiple times for the same service event.

-7. Credit-Control Application State Machine
+7. Credit-Control Application State Machines

-This section defines the credit-control application state machine.
+This section defines five credit-control application state machines.
 The first four state machines are to be observed by credit-control clients.

-The first one describes the session-based credit-control when the first interrogation is executed as part of the authorization/authentication process.
-The second describes the session-based credit-control when the first interrogation is executed after the authorization/authentication process.
-The requirements as to what state machines have to be supported are discussed in section 5.2.
+The first state machine describes session-based credit-control where the first interrogation is executed as part of the authorization/ authentication process.
+The second state machine describes session-based credit-control where the first interrogation is executed after the authorization/authentication process.
+The requirements regarding what has to be supported for these two state machines are discussed in Section 5.2.

-The third state machine describes the session-based credit-control for the intermediate and final interrogations.
-The fourth one describes the event-based credit-control.
-These latter state machines are to be observed by all implementations that conform to this specification.
+The third state machine describes session-based credit-control for the intermediate and final interrogations.
+The fourth state machine describes event-based credit-control.
+These two state machines are to be observed by all implementations that conform to this specification.

-The fifth state machine describes the credit-control session from a credit-control server perspective.
+The fifth state machine describes the credit-control session from a credit-control server's perspective.